MonodySSD/MonodySSD/README.md

-A highschool student who enjoy coding.
+A Sci-Maths student who stumbles into the programming field accidentally.
+But I think I love it ^^